 Subdivision Meeting at Pittcon

-The Subdivision on Chromatography and Separations Chemistry (SCSC) of the American Chemical Society (ACS) held its annual business meeting during Pittcon on Monday, March 6 from noon to 1:00 pm in the South Building of McCormick Place in room S105bc.
-The agenda is here.
+The Subdivision on Chromatography and Separations Chemistry (SCSC) of the American Chemical Society (ACS) will hold its annual business meeting for 2018 during Pittcon in Orlando.
+Day and time will be announced later in 2017.

 By-Laws of the Subdivision

 Lisa Holland is a Professor of Chemistry at West Virginia University, specializing in microscale separations of biomolecules relevant to human health.
 She enjoys teaching instrumental analysis to undergraduate and graduate students and mentoring the many outstanding graduate students who have studied separation science at WVU.
 She received her B.S. degree in Chemistry from the University of Maryland at College Park, while working in the Electroanalytical Research Group at the National Institute of Standards and Technology.
 She obtained her Ph.D. in Chemistry from the University of North Carolina at Chapel Hill under the direction of Professor James Jorgenson.
 Through a National Research Service Award she held a postdoctoral fellowship under the direction of Professor Susan Lunte in the Department of Pharmaceutical Chemistry at the University of Kansas.
 Dr. Holland is the recipient of a National Science Foundation Faculty Early Career Development award, has served on the scientific committee of national and international conferences, and has numerous publications in the field of separation chemistry.